gzaets/ECS189LGroupProject/ProjectDocument.md

 *Building Purchases Popups* - Whenever a player wants to make building purchases, there will be a pop-up UI that provides only the necessary details related to purchasing the building.
 These pop-ups were designed to be informative yet unobtrusive, ensuring that players can easily continue their gameplay after making their decisions.
 [Image of the UI element.](https://imgur.com/a/QpFgE2e) [Code for the implementation.](https://github.com/gzaets/ECS189LGroupProject/blob/95fb360e1d161850f159c9be5be817f74850d85c/Sovereign%20Saga/Assets/Scripts/BuildingItem.cs#L99-L100)

 *Game Over/Main Menu* - I also designed the game over menu, and main menu, providing players with options to exit or enter the game without disrupting the flow of the game.
 These UI elements I made were later improved upon by other memebers who wanted to incorporate their own improvements or game mechanics for their own usage.
-[Images of the UI elements.](https://imgur.com/a/WXdIOrW) [Code for swapping scenes between the main menu and the game world.](https://github.com/gzaets/ECS189LGroupProject/blob/8064c282ef477012e9b929734c1cb52955400d0c/Sovereign%20Saga/Assets/Scripts/SceneSwitcher.cs#L1-L14)
+[Images of the UI elements.](https://imgur.com/a/WXdIOrW) [Code for swapping scenes between the main menu and the game world.](https://github.com/gzaets/ECS189LGroupProject/blob/8064c282ef477012e9b929734c1cb52955400d0c/Sovereign%20Saga/Assets/Scripts/SceneSwitcher.cs#L1-L14) [Code for the user to quit the game.](https://github.com/gzaets/ECS189LGroupProject/blob/master/Sovereign%20Saga/Assets/Scripts/QuitGame.cs)

 It took a lot of time for me to get these UI elements working just right.
 There was a lot of tweaking, adjusting, and gameplay testing I needed to do to ensure that everything worked as intended.
 I go more in detail on the gameplay testing in my subrole section.